dcroasdell/govcon-data-pipeline/README.md

 Built as a hands-on portfolio project to demonstrate the modern data stack (Python → DuckDB → dbt → Airflow → BI) applied to a real-world GovCon (government contracting) domain.

+Utilized Claude for optimization, error assistance and comments on code

 Architecture